ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="692"></a>
 #### Trace Flag: 692
 Function: Disables fast inserts while bulk loading data into heap or clustered index.
 Starting SQL Server 2016, fast inserts is enabled by default leveraging minimal logging when database is in simple or bulk logged recovery model to optimize insert performance for records inserted into new pages.
 With fast inserts, each bulk load batch acquires new extent(s) bypassing the allocation lookup for existing extent with available free space to optimize insert performance.
-With fast inserts, bulk loads with small batch sizes can lead to increased unused space consumed by objects hence it is recommended to use large batchsize for each batch to fill the extent completely.
-If increasing batchsize is not feasible, this trace flag can help reduce unused space reserved at the expense of performance.<br />
+With fast inserts, bulk loads with small batch sizes can lead to increased unused space consumed by objects hence it is recommended to use large batch size for each batch to fill the extent completely.
+If increasing batch size is not feasible, this trace flag can help reduce unused space reserved at the expense of performance.<br />
 **Note: This trace flag applies to SQL Server 2016 RTM and higher builds.**
 Link: https://blogs.msdn.microsoft.com/sql_server_team/sql-server-2016-minimal-logging-and-impact-of-the-batchsize-in-bulk-load-operations/<br />
-Link: <br />
 Scope: global or session